open-webui/open-webui/location/setup/README.md

 	docker push ghcr.io/datascape/projects:main

+The command above will create the container image if it does not exist yet.

-The container then appears at: [https://github.com/users/datascape/packages/container/package/projects](https://github.com/users/datascape/packages/container/package/projects)
+The container image then appears at: [https://github.com/users/datascape/packages/container/package/projects](https://github.com/users/datascape/packages/container/package/projects)

 <!--